 During the fast, your body releases more of the stimulant hormones, catecholamines.
 Mental focus is increased, productivity goes up, and you’ll feel more involved in whatever you’re doing.
 Most people find this particularly pronounced during the last 4 hours of the fast. – Your morning time at work.

 - More stable energy levels and improved mood

-‘LeanGains’ is a type of I.F. pioneered* by Swedish nutritionist Martin Berkhan.
-It was put together based years of reading the results of scientific research on fat-loss, muscle building, training, and fasting, his own experimentation, and the actual experience of working with hundreds of clients over the last 4 years.
+Leangains is a type of I.F. pioneered by Swedish nutritionist Martin Berkhan.
+It was put together based on scientific research on fat-loss, muscle building, his own experimentation and the actual experience of working with clients over the last 9 years.

 I personally have used this system with myself and to coach hundreds of clients helping them in their physique journeys in the last three years.